 But controlled risks like riding a bike without stabilisers, playing on playground rides, climbing trees, or trying to make new friends can help them to develop mental strength and understand the consequences of certain actions.

 So, with all these benefits, it’s no wonder here at Tiptoes we love to encourage outdoor play.
-And with spring upon us and summer just around the corner, you can be confident your children will be getting outdoors at every opportunity they get!
+And with the current pandemic, you can be confident your children will be getting outdoors every opportunity we get!